-For the Associate in Science in Business degree, you will earn most of the required business credit for the degree in the process of completing the core coursework.
+For the Associate in Science in Business, you will earn most of the required business credit for the degree in the process of completing the core coursework.
 You may still find room in your plan of study, however, for at least one (or more) business elective course or exam.
 The bachelor's degree programs provide more opportunities for business electives.
-Refer to the Bachelor's Degree Programs in Business section for specific information regarding those programs.
+Refer to the Bachelor's Degree Programs in Business section for specific information regarding those programs on pages 14-41.